Nelson-Dominici/Doorsphp/README.md

-## 🎲 uriParams
+## 🎲 Url Params Route
 <p>
-To create an Route with UriParams, you need to pass :(key) after the /, see the example:
+To create an Route with UrlParams, you need to pass :(key) after the /, see the example:
 </p>

 ```php